Olalekan-Ojo/Machine-Learning/README.md

 -

+Additional code:

-There is a code to create environment on linux and install relevant libraries to support your project.
+- Code to create your linux virtual environment and install relevant libraries to support your project in python notebook.
+- code to import dataset directly from aws (s3 bucket) into python notebook.
-I added a Python code that allows you create Folders and also Move content into the created folders
+- Python code that allows you create Folders and also Move content into the created folders

-code that allows you import code directly from aws (s3 bucket) into notebook